 I've approached every role with a relentless curiosity to comprehend the complex — to understand how things work, to organize and visualize information until patterns emerge.
 Not to boost my ego, but to craft the technical story told through product design and content.

 That curiosity is what's driven me to adapt, again and again, across tools, frameworks, and entire ways of working.
 AI is no different.
-It's changed how I approach every project and pushed me to reimagine what's possible, for my work, my team, and the people we design for.
+It's changed how I approach every project and pushed me to reimagine what's possible for my work, my team, and the people we design for.